LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 > The earliest `Atlas` DASH pods noticed by the OS-AID community were manufactured in Feb 2025.
 Some TWI DASH pods were manufactured in May 2025.
 Later in 2025, `Atlas` DASH pods with July 2025 and later manufacture dates were seen.

 We have no insight into the deployment plans from Insulet.
-Just pay attention if you have an iPhone 16.
+Just pay attention if you have an iPhone 16 or iPhone 17e.
 Otherwise, you won't notice a difference.

 - - -